Amedy Coulibaly: Shootings on 7–9 January 2015

 Coulibaly said he synchronized his attacks with the Kouachi brothers.
 In the shootings, five people were killed and eleven others were wounded.

 The first shooting was of a jogger who was wounded on the evening of 7 January in Fontenay-aux-Roses.
 Shell casings found at the scene were later linked to the weapon carried by Coulibaly in his kosher supermarket attack.
-However, the jogger refuted Coulibaly's involvement and recognized Amar Ramdani, a friend of Coulibaly, as the gunman.
+However, the jogger denied Coulibaly's involvement and recognized Amar Ramdani, a friend of Coulibaly, as the gunman.

 The second shooting occurred in Montrouge on 8 January.
 Clarissa Jean-Philippe, a policewoman, was killed, and a street sweeper was critically injured.
 DNA found at the scene was a match to Coulibaly.

 The third shooting took place at Porte de Vincennes, east Paris, on 9 January.
 Coulibaly killed four more people, all Jewish patrons at a Jewish Hypercacher supermarket at Porte de Vincennes, at the outset of an hours-long siege in which he demanded that the Kouachi brothers be freed.
 At the outset of that attack, he introduced himself to his hostages, saying: "I am Amedy Coulibaly, Malian and Muslim.
 I belong to the Islamic State."
 French commandos stormed the store, and killed Coulibaly.
 A Nagant M1895 revolver was also found in the possession of Coulibaly.

 Aftermath

 After Mali refused to accept Coulibaly's body for burial, he was buried in an unmarked grave in the Muslim section of a cemetery in Thiais.

 His wife, Hayat Boumeddiene, is currently being sought by French police as a suspected accomplice of Coulibaly, alleged to have helped him commit his attacks.
 She arrived in Turkey five days before the attacks.
-She has been described by newspapers as "France's most wanted woman".
-She was last tracked on 10 January 2015 to the Islamic State of Iraq and the Levant-controlled border town of Tell Abyad in Syria.
+She has been described by newspapers as "France's most wanted woman."
+She was last tracked on 10 January 2015 to the Islamic State-controlled border town of Tell Abyad in Syria.
 In early March 2019, Dorothee Maquere – wife of French jihadist Fabien Clain – claimed that Boumeddiene was killed during the Battle of Baghuz Fawqani due to injuries sustained from an airstrike on her safehouse.

 In March 2020, a French jihadist woman told a judge that she met Boumeddiene in October 2019 at the Al Howl camp; Boumeddiene was staying under a false identity and managed to escape.
 French intelligence services think that this piece of information is plausible.